OpenTranslationBible/open-bible/en-GB/27.Daniel/md/daniel-10.md

 # Daniel Chapter 10

 ## Daniel 10:1

-In the third year of Cyrus king of Persia, a message was revealed to Daniel, who was named Belteshazzar; and the message was true and one of great conflict, but he understood the message and had an understanding of the vision.
+In the third year of Cyrus, king of Persia, a revelation was imparted to Daniel, who was also known as Belteshazzar.
+The message was true and concerned a significant conflict.
+He comprehended the message and had insight into the vision.

 ## Daniel 10:2

-In those days, I, Daniel, had been mourning for three entire weeks.
+During that period, I, Daniel, mourned for a full three weeks.

 ## Daniel 10:3

-I did not eat any tasty food, nor did meat or wine enter my mouth, nor did I use any ointment at all until the entire three weeks were completed.
+I refrained from consuming any rich food; neither meat nor wine entered my mouth, and I did not apply any ointments until the three weeks had passed.

 ## Daniel 10:4

-On the twenty-fourth day of the first month, while I was by the bank of the great river, that is, the Tigris,
+On the twenty-fourth day of the first month, as I stood by the bank of the great river, the Tigris,

 ## Daniel 10:5

-I raised my eyes and looked, and behold, there was a man dressed in linen, whose waist had a belt of pure gold of Uphaz.
+I lifted my eyes and saw a man clothed in linen, with a belt of pure gold from Uphaz around his waist.

 ## Daniel 10:6

-His body also was like topaz, his face had the appearance of lightning, his eyes were like flaming torches, his arms and feet like the gleam of polished bronze, and the sound of his words like the sound of a multitude.
+His body was like topaz, his face shone like lightning, his eyes were like blazing torches, his arms and feet gleamed like polished bronze, and his voice was like the sound of a multitude.

 ## Daniel 10:7

-Now I, Daniel, alone saw the vision, while the men who were with me did not see the vision; nevertheless, a great fear fell on them, and they ran away to hide themselves.
+I, Daniel, was the only one who saw the vision; the men with me did not see it, but a great fear fell upon them, and they fled to hide themselves.

 ## Daniel 10:8

-So I was left alone and saw this great vision; yet no strength was left in me, for my complexion turned to a deathly pale, and I retained no strength.
+Thus, I was left alone, gazing at this great vision; my strength deserted me, my complexion turned deathly pale, and I was left powerless.

 ## Daniel 10:9

-But I heard the sound of his words; and as soon as I heard the sound of his words, I fell into a deep sleep on my face, with my face to the ground.
+Then I heard the sound of his words, and as I listened, I fell into a deep sleep, with my face to the ground.

 ## Daniel 10:10

-Then behold, a hand touched me and shook me on my hands and knees.
+Suddenly, a hand touched me and set me trembling on my hands and knees.

 ## Daniel 10:11

-And he said to me, “Daniel, you who are treasured, understand the words that I am about to tell you and stand at your place, for I have now been sent to you.”
-And when he had spoken this word to me, I stood up trembling.
+He spoke to me, saying, “Daniel, you who are highly valued, pay attention to the words I am about to speak to you.
+Stand up, for I have now been sent to you.”
+When he spoke this to me, I stood up trembling.

 ## Daniel 10:12

-Then he said to me, “Do not be afraid, Daniel, for from the first day that you set your heart on understanding this and on humbling yourself before your God, your words were heard, and I have come in response to your words.
+He continued, “Do not fear, Daniel.
+From the first day you set your heart on understanding and humbled yourself before your God, your words were heard, and I have come in response to them.

 ## Daniel 10:13

-But the prince of the kingdom of Persia was standing in opposition to me for twenty-one days; then behold, Michael, one of the chief princes, came to help me, for I had been left there with the kings of Persia.
+However, the prince of the Persian kingdom opposed me for twenty-one days.
+Then Michael, one of the chief princes, came to assist me, for I had been detained there with the kings of Persia.

 ## Daniel 10:14

-Now I have come to explain to you what will happen to your people in the latter days, because the vision pertains to the days still future.”
+I have come to explain to you what will happen to your people in the days to come, for the vision pertains to a future time.”

 ## Daniel 10:15

-When he had spoken to me according to these words, I turned my face toward the ground and became speechless.
+As he spoke these words to me, I bowed my face to the ground and was speechless.

 ## Daniel 10:16

-And behold, one who resembled a human touched my lips; then I opened my mouth and spoke, and said to him who was standing before me, “My lord, due to the vision anguish has come upon me, and I have retained no strength.
+Then one resembling a human touched my lips, and I opened my mouth to speak.
+I said to the one standing before me, “My lord, I am overwhelmed with anguish because of the vision, and I feel very weak.

 ## Daniel 10:17

-For how can such a servant of my lord talk with such as my lord?
-As for me, there remains just now no strength in me, nor has any breath been left in me.”
+How can I, your servant, converse with you, my lord?
+My strength is gone, and I can barely breathe.”

 ## Daniel 10:18

-Then the one who looked like a human touched me again and strengthened me.
+Again, the one with the appearance of a man touched me and strengthened me.

 ## Daniel 10:19

-And he said, “You who are treasured, do not be afraid.
-Peace be to you; take courage and be courageous!”
-Now as soon as he spoke to me, I felt strengthened and said, “May my lord speak, for you have strengthened me.”
+He said, “Do not be afraid, you who are highly esteemed.
+Peace be with you; be strong now, be strong.”
+As he spoke to me, I was strengthened and said, “Let my lord speak, for you have given me strength.”

 ## Daniel 10:20

-Then he said, “Do you understand why I came to you?
-But I shall now return to fight against the prince of Persia; so I am going forth, and behold, the prince of Greece is about to come.
+Then he said, “Do you understand why I have come to you?
+I must soon return to fight against the prince of Persia, and when I leave, the prince of Greece will come;

 ## Daniel 10:21

-However, I will tell you what is recorded in the writing of truth.
-Yet there is no one who stands firmly with me against these forces except Michael your prince.
+but first I will tell you what is inscribed in the Book of Truth.
+No one supports me against these forces except Michael, your prince.